xflr6/bitsets/docs/manual.rst

 Installation
 ------------

-:mod:`bitsets` is a pure-python package that runs both under Python 2.7 and 3.6+.
+:mod:`bitsets` is a pure-python package that runs under Python 3.6+.
 To install it with using pip_, run the following command:

 .. code:: bash